+Accommodation.
 The Castle Hotel (castlehotel.net).
 A well-managed modern boutique hotel in an old building which MRT has used regularly for many years.
 Décor is restrained and tasteful.
 The restaurant is among the best in the city, and the staff are excellent.
 Being in a historic building, rooms vary in size.
+Single rooms are doubles for sole use.